mojaloop/documentation/docs/community/standards/invariants.md

 ### 17. To ensure system is arithmetically consistent, only fixed point arithmetic is used.
+#### Rationale
 1. For the avoidance of doubt, floating point calculations may lose accuracy and must not be used in any financial calculation
 2. See [Level One Decimal Type](https://docs.mojaloop.io/documentation/discussions/decimal.html) representation and forms
     1. This specification enables seamless interchange with XML-based financial systems without loss of precision or accuracy

-### 18. Performance Requirements
-1. Baseline system demonstrated on minimal hardware supports 1,000 FTPS, sustained for one hour, with not more than 1% of transfers exceeding 1 sec through the hub.
-2. Lower unit cost to scale than to initially provisioned.

 ## Operational Characteristics

+### 1. Baseline system demonstrated on minimal hardware supports clearing 1,000 transfers per second, sustained for one hour, with not more than 1% of transfer stages (clearing) taking more than 1 second through the hub.
+1. This measurement includes all necessary hardware and software components with production grade security and data persistence in place.
+2. This measurement includes all three transfer stages: discovery, agreement, and transfer.
+3. This measurement does not include any participant introduced latency.
+4. A lower unit cost to scale than to initially provisioned.

+#### Rationale
+1. 1000 transfers (clearing) per second is a reasonable starting point for a national payment system.
+2. 1% of transfers (clearing) taking more than 1 second is a reasonable starting point for a national payment system.
+3. The system should be able to start at a reasonable cost point, for national financial infrastructure, and scale economically as demand grows.

+### 2. The system is highly available and resilient to failure.
+#### Rationale
+1. Given that Mojaloop schemes are intended to form parts of national financial infrastructure they must have as close to zero downtime as possible, given reasonable cost constraints.
+2. Failures in hardware and software components are to be expected, even in the highest quality components available.
+Best practice suggests these failures should be anticipated and planned for in the design of the system.
+3. The system must have no single point of failure; meaning that it continues to operate with minimum degradation of service in the event of a failure of any single component.
+4. Multiple active instances of each component are deployed in a distributed manner behind load balancers.
+5. Each active component instance can handle requests from any client/participant meaning no single participant loses the ability to transact in the event of a failure of any single component.
+6. For the avoidance of doubt this means the tradeoffs chosen favour overall service availability over performance.
+I.e. All participants can continue to transact at a reduced rate rather than some participants being unable to transact at all.

+3. The system should be able to scale to meet demand.
+    1. The system should be able to scale to meet demand without loss of data.
+    2. The system should be able to scale to meet demand without loss of service.
+    3. The system should be able to scale to meet demand without loss of performance.

 ## Design Decisions